sourabh0505/DigitalPaani-Weather-Forecast-Assignment/README.md

 ### Usage

--Enter the name of the location you want to check the weather for in the search bar.
+- Enter the name of the location you want to check the weather for in the search bar.
--Press Enter or click on the search button.
+- Press Enter or click on the search button.
--View the current weather conditions displayed on the screen.
+- View the current weather conditions displayed on the screen.